myTselection/telenet_telemeter/README.md

 ```
 <p align="center"><img src="https://github.com/myTselection/telenet_telemeter/blob/main/Markdown%20Gauge%20Card%20example.png"/></p>

-### Conditional card:
+### Example conditional card:
-Extra binary sensor to define when a warning should be shown in `configuration.yml`
+If a conditional card is desired to show a warning when high data used and many dayes left.
+For such a conditional card, an extra binary sensor can be defined in `configuration.yml`
-If data used_percentage is bigger than the period_used_percentage
-and data used_percentage is higher than 70%
+If data used_percentage (data used %) is bigger than the period_used_percentage (time % in current perdio) and data used_percentage is higher than 70%
 ```
 binary_sensor:
   - platform: template